Check out appoLearning.com, because your kids deserve the very best educational apps!

 Labor Day Weekend grew out of the strife unions faced during the early reform of U.S. labor laws.
 And to commemorate, we take an extra Monday off and say farewell to summer.
 The holiday has become many things to many people, and Android can accommodate every last one.
 Whether you celebrate with a backyard barbecue, or spend a day sniffing out a good sale, Labor Day Weekend has become a welcome and necessary transition into a new season.

 Planning a party this Labor Day weekend?
 Allrecipes is a handy resource for finding easy meal ideas for any pallet.
 Its extensive database gives you a crowd-sourced treasure trove that’s bigger than menu listings on fancier recipe apps like Epicurious, and it’s easy enough to spot the popular recipes from the Allrecipes site.
 With the pro account you get some extra perks that come in handy for party-planning, such as the ability to modify a recipe based on the number of servings you need.
 Search by ingredient to narrow things down, add recipes to your box, and share favorites with friends.

 Live Scores (Free)

-Labor Day weekend is also the kick-off for Autumn sports, including football.
+The week following Labor Day is the kick-off for Autumn sports, including football on September 5th.
 This action-packed holiday weekend was made for sports fans, and whether you’re traveling with family or at a parade, you don’t have to compromise your love of the game.
 Yahoo!’s Live Scores Android app delivers up-to-the-minute updates directly to your phone, keeping you in the center of the action even when you’re on the go.
 Live Scores has updates, news, highlights and scores for several sports leagues, so even if you’d rather track tennis than baseball, this app is still useful to you.

 Google Maps (Free)